 BCBSAZ generally requires members to select a primary care provider (PCP).
 This is the doctor you will see for all routine care and when you get sick.
 You have the right to choose any PCP who participates in our network and who is available to accept you or your family members.
 However, until you are able to choose your PCP, BCBSAZ has assigned one for you.
+You'll find the name of your PCP on your BCBSAZ member ID card.
 Children can have a pediatrician as their PCP.